mansuedei/epam-lab-node-js/README.md

 ## HW2-5: How to start an express server

 Run `npm run devStart` in the project folder.
+To run the API commands

 ## Further help